brianAsimba/Automotive-Engineering-Explained/_posts/2022-01-03-Electric Vehicles.markdown

 Some EV terms to know:
 <ul>
- <li>Traction battery pack – Function is as an electric energy storage system in the form of direct current electricity.
+ <li>Traction battery pack – Function as an electric energy storage system in the form of direct current electricity.
 The batteries used are rechargeable and are arranged in packs. </li>
 <li>Inverter – Function is to change the DC to AC.
 The AC is then used by an electric motor.
 It also functions to change the AC to DC during the regenerative braking and to store the energy in the battery.</li>
-<li>Electric traction motor- Turn the wheels using power from the traction battery pack.
+<li>Electric traction motor - Turn the wheels using power from the traction battery pack.
 Generally, the brushless motors are used.</li>
 <li>Auxiliary battery- Provides electricity to power vehicle accessories.</li>
 <li>Charge port – Allows the vehicle to connect to an external power supply to charge the traction battery pack. </li>
-<li>DC-DC Converter – Converts the higher voltage power from the traction battery ack to the lower voltage DC power required to run vehicle accessories and needed to recharge the auxiliary battery. </li>
+<li>DC-DC Converter – Converts the higher voltage power from the traction battery pack to the lower voltage DC power required to run vehicle accessories and needed to recharge the auxiliary battery. </li>
 <li>Charger – Battery charging device.
 They get electricity from outside sources such as solar power, wind power or the utility grids.</li>
 <li>Transmission – Transmits power from the electric traction motor to drive the wheels.</li>
 <li>kW – Unit of power for how much energy is required for a device to work.</li>